joaopedroso/scipbook/docs/flp.rst

                     & z_{i} \in \{ 0,1 \}    & \mbox{ for } i=1,\cdots,n \\
                     & y_j \in \{ 0,1 \} & \mbox{ for }  j=1,\cdots,m.

-Notice that the adjacency matrix is built upon a given value of distance :math:`\theta`, based on which are computed the sets of facilities that may service each of the customers within that distance.
+Notice that the adjacency matrix is built upon a given value of distance :math:`\theta`, based on which is computed the set of facilities that may service each of the customers within that distance.
 For a given value of :math:`\theta` there are two possibilities: either the optimal objective value of the previous optimization problem is zero (meaning that :math:`k` facilities were indeed enough for covering all the customers withing distance :math:`\theta`), of it may be greater that zero (meaning that there is at least one :math:`z_i>0`, and thus a customer could not be serviced from any of the :math:`k` open facilities).
 In the former case, we attempt to reduce :math:`\theta`, and check if all customers remain covered; in the latter, :math:`\theta` is increased.
 This process is repeated until the bounds for :math:`\theta` are close enough, in a process called *binary search*.

 .. index::
    single: binary search